Confidential Disclosure Agreements (CDA) or Non-Disclosure Agreement (NDA)

-Once the decision is made to conduct the clinical trial, the investigator should start the IRB submission and in parallel submit the appropriate paperwork to the OCTA.
-Please provide OCTA with the IRB number.
+Once the decision is made to conduct the clinical trial, the investigator should start the IRB submission and (in parallel) submit the appropriate paperwork to OCTA.
+Please be prepared to provide OCTA with the IRB number.

 CLINICAL TRIAL AGREEMENT SUBMITTAL PROCESS

-A clinical trial agreement is the contract between an industry sponsor and UCSD outlining the obligations of each party for the conduct of a sponsor-authored protocol that involves human subjects and the testing of a drug or medical device.
-Please note: PI authored protocols will be reviewed and processed by the Office of Contract and Grant Administartion.
+A clinical trial agreement is the contract between an industry sponsor and University outlining the obligations of each party for the conduct of a sponsor-authored protocol that involves human subjects and the testing of a drug or medical device.

 The following steps outline the most efficient process for initiating a private industry supported clinical trial for testing biomedical drugs or devices in accordance with FDA regulations.
 This process enables OCTA to negotiate a clinical trial agreement while the Principal Investigator secures other campus and compliance committee approvals.

-While submitting an industry sponsored clinical trial for review, the following paperwork must be received before a contract can be signed: (*These can be located under our FORMS page*)
+While submitting an industry sponsored clinical trial for review, EPD must be used by all departments.
+The following paperwork must also be uploaded to EPD before a contract can be signed:

 - Draft Contract from Sponsor (if available);